turingschool-examples/backend_mod_1_prework/day_1/questions.md

 1. Name and describe two common string methods.
 * One common string method is the `string.length` method, which returns the character length of the string.
 * Another common string method is the `string.split` method, which splits the string into an array anywhere there are spaces.
-The `.split` method can also be used with an argument to split the string where there is a specific character, for example `string.split(t)` would split the string anywhere there is the letter "t".
+The `.split` method can also be used with an argument to split the string where there is a specific character, for example `string.split("t")` would split the string anywhere there is the letter "t".